HealthCare.gov signs up 6 million for Jan. 1 insurance

-NEW YORK (Reuters) - About 6 million people have signed up for health insurance on the website HealthCare.gov, including 2.4 million new customers, for coverage effective Jan.
+NEW YORK, Dec 18 (Reuters) - About 6 million people have signed up for health insurance on the website HealthCare.gov, including 2.4 million new customers, for coverage effective Jan.
 1, 2016, the U.S. government said on Friday.

 HealthCare.gov sells subsidized insurance plans created as part of President Barack Obama’s national healthcare reform, often called Obamacare.
 Last year at this time, about 3.4 million people had signed up for these plans, according to the Centers for Medicare and Medicaid Services, part of the U.S. Department of Health and Human Services.